vdribadan/castor/README.md

 docker run -d -p 5000:5000 fruits-api

 ## Testing
-To run the automated tests:
+**To run the automated tests:**

 python -m unittest discover tests

-## Continuous Integration and Deployment
+## Continuous Integration and Deployment (CI/CD)

-This project is configured with GitHub Actions for continuous integration and deployment.
-Upon each push or pull request to the `main` branch, the CI workflow runs automated tests, builds the Docker image, and pushes it to the GitHub Container Registry.
+### Overview
+This project implements a CI/CD pipeline using GitHub Actions, which automates the testing, building, and deployment of the application.
+The pipeline is triggered on push events to the `main` branch and on the creation of pull requests against `main`.

+### Workflow Details

+1. **Automated Testing:**
+   Upon every push or pull request to `main`, the pipeline automatically runs the unit tests defined in the `tests` directory.
+These tests ensure that new changes do not break existing functionality.
+If any test fails, the pipeline stops, preventing the integration of failing code.

+2. **Docker Image Building:**
+   If all tests pass, the pipeline proceeds to build a Docker image for the application.
+This image encapsulates the application and its environment, ensuring consistent behavior across different setups.

+3. **Multi-Platform Support:**
+   The Docker image is built for multiple platforms, including `linux/amd64` and `linux/arm64`, ensuring compatibility with different types of infrastructure, from traditional Intel/AMD servers to modern ARM-based systems.

+4. **Docker Image Publishing:**
+   After the image is built, it's automatically pushed to the GitHub Container Registry (GHCR).
+This makes the image readily available for deployment.
+The image is tagged with the `latest` tag for easy reference.

+5. **Security and Best Practices:**
+   The pipeline uses `secrets.GITHUB_TOKEN` for authentication with GHCR, ensuring security and adherence to best practices.

+### Local Testing and Deployment

+Developers can test and deploy the application locally following the instructions in the [Local Setup](#local-setup) and [Running with Docker](#running-with-docker) sections.
+This includes steps for running the application and Docker commands for building and running the container.

+### Notes

+- The workflow configuration can be found in the `.github/workflows` directory of the repository.
+- The Dockerfile used for building the image is located at the root of the repository.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.